PrunaAI/ComfyUI_pruna/README.md

+# ⚠️ This repository is no longer maintained

 # Pruna nodes for ComfyUI

 This repository explains how to accelerate image generation in ComfyUI using **Pruna**, an inference optimization engine that makes AI models **faster, smaller, cheaper, and greener**.
 ComfyUI is a popular node-based GUI for image generation models, for which we provide the following nodes: